Disclaimer: This write-up has gratuitious use of the word Oyibo

 Maybe I should start a humanitarian organization or NGO called Crazy Nigerian’s Society for the Humane treatment of Nigerians in Nigeria because evidently the oyibo is a demigod that we all strive to please.
 Well I am sorry my pseudo-black power self cannot stomach such rubbish.
 I guess before I go ahead, I think I ll need to define what oyibo is,

-Oyibo is a Yoruba term I believe that has been incorporated into pidgin/local Nigerian speak to refer to foreigners typically white people or those of the Caucasian race.
+Oyibo is an Igbo term I believe that has been incorporated into pidgin/local Nigerian speak to refer to foreigners typically white people or those of the Caucasian race.
 The term in many quarters has an extended use and has come to be used to refer to people of non-negro races which includes the Chinese, Indian and Middle Eastern populations present in the country.

 It is said that Africans and by extension Nigerians are very hospitable and welcoming people but riddle me this, where does hospitality end and blatant display of inferiority complex and denigration of people of your own country in favor of foreigners and foreign goods begin?
 I am not being xenophobic; at least I don’t think so.
 I just can’t wrap my mind around this behavior.
 It is a mindset that says the oyibo man should be given preferential treatment, the oyibo man’s opinion ranks higher than the opinion of your fellow country man.
 It is a mindset that says the oyibo man with basically the equivalent of a secondary education can be paid three times the wage of the average Nigerian worker for copying and pasting design documents from one folder to another.
 Bullshit.
 I definitely hold one truth self-evident that although all men were created equal, I have more of a right to be in my country and hence deserve to be treated as such.
 Ladies and gentlemen, I am not overreacting.
 Have you ever witnessed how the home countries of some of these people treat Nigerians?
 Watch the TV show UK Border Patrol.
 If that’s too far of a stretch, observe how we are treated at foreign embassies when we go to look for visas to travel.
 Heck, peep the quality of airplanes used to fly the Nigerian route as opposed to other routes.